 Having an active Google My Business profile gives two quick wins.
 Firstly, customers can find the business as it‘s listed on Google maps.
 Secondly, it allows interaction with clients through reviews and posts.

-In order to leverage this tool, we stepped up the work on the profile.
+In order to leverage this tool, we stepped up the work on their Google My Business profile.
 Increasing the activity can often correlate with appearing in the local pack.
 We encouraged more customers to leave reviews and then responded to them.
 What’s more, a more active question and answer section, along with posting frequency, also increased customer engagement.

 Breadcrumbs are important to give both search engines and website users direction and structure.
 So, we fixed this by implementing a breadcrumb trail for each page.